-Candidates must be employed as a Dental Nurse at time of application and throughout the duration of their study.
+1. Candidates must be employed as a Dental Nurse at time of application and throughout the duration of their study.
 If for any reason employment ceases, the student must inform their Tutor and will be given a time period appropriate to the situation to resume employment.

-The following requirements are necessary for entry into the programme:
+2. The following requirements are necessary for entry into the programme:

 Be over the age of 23 years.
 Such students may be interviewed at the discretion of the Dental Schools.
 Students with other qualifications (e.g. qualifications from outside Ireland) will be considered on an individual basis and may be interviewed.

-Candidates are required to provide Hepatitis B & Hepatitis C documentation.
+3. Candidates are required to provide Hepatitis B & Hepatitis C documentation.

-As of 1st February 2017, all candidates must provide all of the following documentation at the time of application:
+All candidates must provide all of the following documentation at the time of application:

+- Proof of non-infection with Hepatitis B. This must be dated within six months of applying for the programme.
 Candidates should ask their GP to carry out the following tests: HBsAg and HBcAb.
 The result should be negative.
 (In the presence of positive HBsAg or positive HBcAb, a negative HBeAg and negative HBV-DNA viral load result will be required).

+- Proof of non-infection with Hepatitis C. This must be dated within six months of applying for the programme.
 Candidates should ask their GP to carry out the following tests: hepatitis C antibody test.
 The result should be negative.
 (In the presence of a positive hepatitis C antibody test result, a negative PCR test for hepatitis C RNA will be required).

 For further information about these requirements for healthcare providers, candidates should consult the following:

-Immunisation Guidelines for Ireland 2013: Chapter 4: Immunisation and Health Information for Health Care Workers and Others in ‘At Risk’ Occupations: http://www.hse.ie/eng/health/immunisation/hcpinfo/guidelines/chapter9.pdf
+Immunisation Guidelines for Ireland 2015: Chapter 9: Immunisation and Health Information for Health Care Workers and Others in ‘At Risk’ Occupations: https://www.hse.ie/eng/health/immunisation/hcpinfo/guidelines/chapter9.pdf

 The Prevention of Transmission of Blood-Borne Diseases in the Health-Care Setting (Department of Health and Children 2006) https://www.hpsc.ie/A-Z/Hepatitis/BloodborneVirus/File,4352,en.pdf